The Truth about Fur

 Even a fur trim comes from extreme cruelty to animals

 Whether a fur pom-pom, fur collar or fur trimming on jackets and scarves, each tiniest piece of trim is directly connected to cruelty to animals.
 No matter how much fur is used, from an animal welfare perspective , real fur is never 'ethically correct'.
 The fur industry has been serving us this and many other lies for years in order to rehabilitate the use of fur.
-In fact, in the past years up to 100 million animals died annually to be turned into fashion items.
+In fact, tens of millions of animals are killed for fashion items every year worldwide.

-Due to a reduced demand, legal restrictions in more and more EU Member States and devastating COVID-19 outbreaks on mink farms, global production numbers are declining.
-Ninety-five percent of furs traded worldwide originate from fur farms mainly in China and Europe where mink, racoon dogs, foxes and other animals are kept in tiny wire cages.
+Due to a reduced demand, legal restrictions in more and more EU Member States and devastating COVID-19 and avian influenza outbreaks on fur farms, global production numbers are declining.
+The vast majority of furs traded worldwide originate from fur farms mainly in China and Europe where mink, racoon dogs, foxes and other animals are kept in tiny wire cages.
 In these cages the animals are unable to act out natural behaviour and have species-typical experiences like swimming or digging.
 This monotonous life leads to permanent stress, severe behavioural disorders, self-mutilation and cannibalism.
 After a few months, the young animals on fur farms are killed in the so-called 'fur harvest'.
 They suffer an agonising death by gassing or electrocution.

 No legal protection for fur animals